Contact Dan

 In Episode 176 of the Experience This! podcast, I quizzed my co-host Joey Coleman, a Gen X’er, and my son Mark, a Gen Z’er, on emoji meanings.
 Their answers were remarkably different.
 (More on that in a moment.)

-NPR’s Ayesha Rascoe recently investigated the apparent death of the thumbs up emoji, although it turns out that reports of its death may be greatly exaggerated.
+NPR’s Ayesha Rascoe investigated the apparent death of the thumbs up emoji, although it turns out that reports of its death may be greatly exaggerated.

 Rascoe’s radio segment features a father discussing certain emoji meanings with his 13-year-old daughter and running into some confusion – not unlike when I talked with Joey and Mark.

-She then spoke to Susan Herring, a linguistics professor at Indiana University who specializes in digital communication.
+Rascoe then spoke to Susan Herring, a linguistics professor at Indiana University who specializes in digital communication.

-In other words, emoji meanings are fluid, and can mean different things to different people.
 Since understanding your customers is a critical part of customer experience strategy, knowing the different interpretations of emojis by generation is important in crafting your organization’s communication strategy.

 Related: Using Emojis In Customer Service Improves The Experience

 So let’s get into the different interpretations of 10 popular emojis, at least as it pertains to Gen X (born between 1966 and 1980) vs. Gen Z (born between 1997 and 2012).
+Then we’ll review a whole bunch more, looking at both emoji meanings where there are generational differences and at ones where everyone seems to agree on meaning.

 Thumbs up emoji 👍